Peter Thomas (footballer, born 1944)

-Peter Thomas (20 November 1944 – 19 January 2023) was an English footballer who played as a goalkeeper in England, Ireland and United States.
+Peter Thomas (20 November 1944 – 19 January 2023) was a footballer who played as a goalkeeper in England, Ireland and United States.
 Born in England, he made two international appearances for the Republic of Ireland.
+He holds Waterford's appearance record in the League of Ireland, having played 392 games for the club.

 Club career

 In 1962, Thomas joined Coventry G.E.C., playing with them until 1966.
 That year, he played one game for Coventry City.
 He went on loan to Waterford F.C. in 1967 where he made thirteen appearances.
 Coventry City transferred him to Waterford in the summer of 1967 and he stayed with the Blues until 1975.
 Thomas is associated with bringing a new style of goalkeeping to the League of Ireland.
 He rarely kicked the ball on the offensive, throwing when possible with great accuracy.
 He also represented the League of Ireland XI and won five league medals and a FAI Cup medal and played in twelve European Cup matches for Waterford.

 In 1975, he moved to the United States where he played for the Washington Diplomats of the North American Soccer League.
 In 1976, he moved to the Utah Golden Spikers of the American Soccer League.
 He returned to the NASL in 1977 with the Las Vegas Quicksilvers.
 The Diplomats had traded the rights to Thomas and Gerry Ingram to the Quicksilver in exchange for Peter Silvester in November 1976.
 He finished his North American career with the Sacramento Gold of the ASL in 1978.
 In the fall of 1978, he returned to Ireland where he rejoined Waterford F.C.